fabriguespe/xmtp-thirdweb-js/README.md

 ### Introduction

-Building a great 'Connect Wallet' flow is the hardest part of Web3.
-Luckily our friends at third wallet have developed a great SDK to make it easy for you to build a great wallet experience for your users.
+Creating an effective 'Connect Wallet' flow is a challenging aspect of Web3 development.
+Thankfully, the team at Thirdweb has developed an excellent SDK, simplifying this process and enabling a superior wallet experience for your users.

 ### Concepts

 #### Thirdweb WalletSDK
-A development kit which gives devs access the largest catalog of wallets, from custodial to MPC to smart contracts.
+The WalletSDK is a development kit that grants developers access to a comprehensive selection of wallets, ranging from custodial to MPC to smart contracts.
 [Read more](https://twitter.com/thirdweb/status/1654191962751389697)

 #### XMTP Content-Types